AWS-FCJ-AmazonQ-Workshop/Amazon-Q-Series/Secure-Your-Code-with-AmazonQ-Developer/content/_index.md

 +++
-title = "Securing Your Code With Amazon Q Developer" date = 2024 weight = 1
+title = "Secure Your Code With Amazon Q Developer" date = 2024 weight = 1
 chapter = false
 +++

-# Securing Your Code With Amazon Q Developer
+# Secure Your Code With Amazon Q Developer

 Amazon Q can scan your codebase for security vulnerabilities and code quality issues to improve the posture of your applications throughout the development cycle.
 You can initiate a scan of an entire codebase, analyzing all files in your local project or workspace, or enable auto scans that assess your code as you write it.